wp-plugins/artistography/readme.txt

 == Installation ==

-Install the Artisography plugin to your blog, and Activate it.
-Next, Enter an Artist into the Admin/Dashboard > Artistography > Artists, and use the following shortcodes:
+1. Install the Artisography plugin to your blog, and Activate it.
+2. Next, Enter an Artist into the Admin/Dashboard > Artistography > Artists
+3. Use the following shortcodes on a page/post:

 [artistography_display_artist_page]
+     Displays artist photo/bio, discography, videos, related posts, etc.

 == Changelog ==